meanie/meanie/README.md

 #### Why doesn't Meanie use Yeoman?
 [Yeoman](http://yeoman.io/) prescribes a particular folder structure (e.g. must have /app in your root), whereas Meanie likes to split your code between server/ and client/ first.

+#### Why can't I simply install Meanie modules with npm?
+Unfortunately, npm currently doesn't support moving package code outside of the `node_modules` folder.
+Since the Meanie boilerplate has to reside in your project folder and not in `node_modules`, it was necessary to circumvent this limitation by creating a custom CLI tool.

+If at some point npm and Bower somehow fuse into a single wonderful tool to manage both client and server side dependencies, Meanie will be the first to use it!

 ## Further reading
 * [Modular vs sock drawer folder structure](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript)
 * [Editor config](http://editorconfig.org)